TolisChal/sampling_curves/README.md

 ### Usage

-To use the implementation, you have to give:
+To use the implementation, the main function is `SampleParamCurve`.
+You have to give as input:
 (i) The coefficients of each univariate polynomial with a matrix that contains them row-wise.
 (ii) The domain of the curve with an interval [a,b].
 (iii) The number of uniformly distributed points you want to generate.